4yman-0/verbose-webpage/js-src/browser/README.md

 Thanks to [this other StackOverflow answer](https://stackoverflow.com/a/25329460) for Safari detection methods. https://stackoverflow.com/a/42810984
 ## Notes
-the "aa_" and "zz_" is used to move script to start/end of order. making it the first/last in the resulting `main.js`.
+the "aa_" and "zz_" prefix is used to move script to start/end of order. making it the first/last in the resulting `main.js`.